Other New Zealand Medals and Awards - The New Zealand 1990 Commemoration Medal

 Order of Wear

-The position of this medal in the Order of Wear Table can be viewed here.
+The position of this medal in the Wearing of Medals in New Zealand Table can be viewed here.
 When the medal is worn by a woman, it may be worn on the left shoulder suspended by the ribbon fashioned into a bow.